 In a medium bowl, mix together the bananas, eggs, melted butter and milk.

 - Add wet ingredients to dry and mix until just incorporated.

 - Gently fold in the floured blueberries.

 - Pour into prepared loaf pan and spread to even out.

 - Bake for 55 - 60 minutes or until a toothpick inserted into the middle comes out clean.

 - Allow to cool in pan for 10 minutes before turning out onto a wire rack to cool completely.

-- Bread is best and easiest to cut when stored in tin foil overnight and eaten the next day.
+Bread is best and easiest to cut when completely cooled, wrapped tightly in plastic wrap, stored in tin foil overnight.

 Why I never thought about adding blueberries to my banana bread before is BEYOND me!
 Better late than never, I suppose.